-(f) Designation of local historic district
+(f) Process for the designation of local historic district

-- (1) These provisions pertaining to the designation of local historic districts constitute a part of the official zoning map of the City of Bastrop. - (2) Upon recommendation of the Historic Landmark Commission and the Planning and Zoning Commission, the City Council may establish, after following all required legal procedures, one or more historic districts.
+- (1) These provisions pertaining to the designation of local historic districts constitute a part of the official zoning map of the City of Bastrop. - (2) Upon recommendation of the Historic Landmark Commission and the Planning and Zoning Commission, the City Council may establish, after following all required legal procedures, one or more Historic Districts.
 The Historic Landmark Commission shall prepare, or cause to be prepared, and adopt, design guidelines for each individual district, including standards for new or infill construction.
-If there is more than one district, and the Historic Landmark Commission finds that design guidelines for one district are appropriate for another district, they may adopt the same guidelines. - (3) An inventory of all contributing and noncontributing structures located within a district to be prepared and the record of the status of each structure within each district shall be maintained in City records. - (4) Owners of property located within an area considered for designation as a local historic district shall be notified prior to each public hearing on the recommended designation.
+If there is more than one district, and the Historic Landmark Commission finds that design guidelines for one district are appropriate for another district, they may adopt the same guidelines. - (3) An inventory of all contributing and non-contributing structures located within a historic district to be prepared and the record of the status of each structure within each historic district shall be maintained in City records. - (4) Owners of property located within an area considered for designation as a local historic district shall be notified prior to each public hearing on the recommended designation.
 The adoption of a local district will be processed according to the same procedures required for a zoning amendment.
-At the public hearing(s), owners, interested parties, and technical experts may present testimony or documentary evidence that will become part of a record regarding the historic, architectural, or cultural importance of the proposed local historic district.
+At the public hearing(s), owners, interested parties, and technical experts may present testimony or documentary evidence that will become part of a record regarding the historic, architectural, or cultural importance of the proposed local Historic District. - (5) Upon designation of a local historic district, the City Council shall cause the designation to be recorded as follows: - (a) Recorded in the Official Real Property Records of Bastrop County. - (b) Designated on the Historic Resource Map of the City of Bastrop.

-- (5) Upon designation of a local historic district, the City Council shall cause the designation to be recorded as follows: - (a) Recorded in the Official Real Property Records of Bastrop County - (b) Designated on the Historic Resource Map of the City of Bastrop. - (2) Designated Historic Districts shall retain such designation until such time as the City Council, upon receipt of an application and formal request made by at least 51 percent of the owners within the Historic District petitions for removal.
-The procedures for a removal of designation of a local historic district shall follow the same process as the designation process. - a.
-Criteria for approving removal? - i.
-The original criteria that was met to receive the designation is no longer applicable. - ii. - iii. - (g) Any existing structure or site designated as a Significant Landmark or a Historic Landmark under Ordinance No. 2007-30 are specifically saved from repeal and shall retain such designation until such time that those designated landmarks are redesignated in accordance with the processes and procedures under this ordinance.
+- (6) Designated Historic Districts shall retain such designation until such time as the City Council, upon receipt of an application and formal request made by at least 51 percent of the owners of real property located within the Historic District petitions for removal.
+The procedures for a removal of designation of a local Historic District shall follow the same process as the designation process. - (A) Criteria for approving removal? - The original criteria that was met to receive the designation is no longer applicable for reasons not attributable to the acts or omissions of the owner or occupant. - ii.
+The site or structure has been rendered unreasonably irreparably altered by an Act of God. - (7) The required majority for City Council approval for removal of designation shall be two-thirds of the full membership.

+- (g) Any existing structure or site designated as a Significant Landmark or a Historic Landmark under Ordinance No. 2007-30 are specifically saved from repeal and shall retain such designation until such time that those designated landmarks are redesignated in accordance with the processes and procedures under this ordinance.
 As soon as practical following adoption of this Ordinance, the City shall begin the process to designate any landmarks deemed appropriate for consideration as Historic Landmarks in accordance with the processes and procedures contained within this ordinance. - (h) Relationship of designations to zoning. - (1) If there is any conflict between the design guidelines and any provision of the zoning ordinance, the most restrictive regulation shall apply. - (2) If there is any conflict between the provisions of this section and any other provision of the zoning ordinance, the most restrictive regulation shall apply, in the absence of a specific directive to the contrary.